serebrov/serebrov.github.io-hugo/content/posts/2016-06-10-scaleway-docker-deployment.md

 ### Projects layout

-There are several web applications which I want do deploy, each packaged into the docker container.
+There are several web applications which I want to deploy, each packaged into the docker container.

 On the filesystem they reside in the same `~/web` folder along with the `web-deploy` project which acts as a glue and setups everything together along with MySQL container (used by all projects) and HAProxy (listens to the port 80 and forwards requests to individual containers):